 A Joint Economic Development District (JEDD or District) is created by a contract entered into between a city and a township.
-The City has joined with four of the surrounding townships to create the Copley-Akron Joint Economic Development District, the Coventry-Akron Joint Economic Development District, and the Bath-Akron-Fairlawn Joint Economic Development District.
+The City has joined with four of the surrounding townships to create the Copley-Akron Joint Economic Development District, the Coventry-Akron Joint Economic Development District, the Springfield-Akron Joint Economic Development District, and the Bath-Akron-Fairlawn Joint Economic Development District.
 Each JEDD is made up of several areas within the respective township.
 These are almost exclusively commercial and industrial areas of the townships.

 Each JEDD is a distinct, separate political subdivision.
 It has powers granted to it by State law and the JEDD contract.
-The purpose of the JEDD is to facilitate economic development, to create or preserve jobs and employment opportunities and to improve the economic welfare of the people of the State, the County, the City, the township, and the District.
-Each of the JEDD contracts became effective after approval by the voters in the respective townships in 1994 (1998 for the Bath-Akron-Fairlawn JEDD), and each has a term that extends to December 31, 2093 (2097 for the Bath-Akron-Fairlawn JEDD) and may be extended by any party to the JEDD contract for two additional 50-year terms.
+The purpose of the JEDD is to facilitate economic development, to create or preserve jobs and employment opportunities and to improve the economic welfare of the people of the State, the County, the City, the Township, and the District.
+Each of the JEDD contracts became effective after approval by the voters in the respective Townships in 1994 (1998 for the Bath-Akron-Fairlawn JEDD), and each has a term that extends to December 31, 2093 (2097 for the Bath-Akron-Fairlawn JEDD) and may be extended by any party to the JEDD contract for two additional 50-year terms.
 The JEDD Contract may be terminated by mutual consent of the parties.

 Each JEDD is governed by a Board of Directors in accordance with the JEDD contract.
-Each JEDD Board is made up of the Mayor and two City Council members and the three township trustees.
-The Bath-Akron-Fairlawn JEDD Board also includes the mayor and two council members from the City of Fairlawn.
+Each JEDD Board is made up of the Akron mayor and two Akron City council members and the three township trustees.
+The Bath-Akron-Fairlawn JEDD Board also includes the Fairlawn mayor and two Fairlawn council members.

 Certain taxpayers in the original three JEDDs (Copley, Coventry, and Springfield) filed suit in 1995 against the JEDD Boards of Directors, the townships, and the City challenging the constitutionality of the statute authorizing the JEDDs.
 In March 1999, the Supreme Court, in a unanimous decision, resolved the issue in favor of the City and the JEDDs by ruling that the JEDD statute is constitutional.
-In May 2007, the Ohio Supreme Court declined to hear an appeal from a developer involving the Bath-Akron-Fairlawn JEDD.
-The trial court and appellate court had dismissed the developer's lawsuit for lack of standing to sue.

 The JEDD Contracts generally provide that the City will extend water and sewer services to the JEDDs and, in some cases, to other areas within the townships.
 Each JEDD Contract describes the water and sewer facilities that are to be constructed and installed, as well as the extent of the City's obligations to fund those projects.
 The City has been and is continuing to extend water and sewer facilities to the JEDDs under the JEDD contracts as part of its contribution to the economic development of the region.
-Approximately 80 construction projects (both water and sewer) have been completed since this program began.
-The City has expended over \$ 67 million so far for these projects.
+Approximately, 109 construction projects (both water and sewer) have been completed since this program began.
+The City has expended over \$ 79.6 million so far for these projects.
 To fund these facilities, the City has issued the Special Revenue Bonds as described in Special Revenue Bonds, which are payable solely, first from revenues received by the City from the JEDD and then, if necessary, from net available revenues from the respective municipal utility system, after payment of any debt service on revenue bonds for that system.
-The Special Revenue Bonds are subordinate obligations to the City's revenue bonds issued for the Water System and the Sewer System, respectively.
+The Special Revenue Bonds are subordinate obligations to the City's revenue bonds issued for the respective Water and Sewer Systems.
 See City Debt and Other Long-Term Obligations - Revenue Bonds.
 The City does not expect to have to use the utility revenues to pay debt service on any of these Special Revenue Bonds.